 Introduction

+Resolution 253 (WRC-23) calls for studies on possible allocations to the mobile-satellite service (MSS) in the frequency range between 694/698 MHz and 2.7 GHz, taking into account the IMT frequency arrangements addressed in the most recent version of Recommendation ITU-R M.1036, including studies on sharing and compatibility between incumbent services (including in adjacent frequency bands), ensuring the protection of incumbent services in accordance with the Radio Regulations.

-This contribution introduces some considerations regarding frequency bands allocated to and heavily used on a global basis by the radionavigation-satellite service (RNSS) in the range 694/698 MHz to 2.7 GHz that are to be studied in accordance with Resolution 253 (WRC-23) under WRC-27 Agenda Item 1.13.
+This contribution introduces some considerations regarding frequency bands allocated to and heavily used on a global basis by the radionavigation-satellite service (RNSS) that are in the range 694/698 MHz to 2.7 GHz that is under study in accordance with Resolution 253 (WRC-23) under WRC-27 Agenda Item 1.13.

 Discussion

-Resolution 253 (WRC-23) calls for studies on possible allocations to the mobile-satellite service (MSS) in the frequency range between 694/698 MHz and 2.7 GHz, taking into account the IMT frequency arrangements addressed in the most recent version of Recommendation ITU-R M.1036, including studies on sharing and compatibility between incumbent services (including in adjacent frequency bands), ensuring the protection of incumbent services in accordance with the Radio Regulations.

 The three principal RNSS bands used globally for space-to-Earth and space-to-space service to billions of users in many different applications worldwide are the frequency bands 1 164-1 215 MHz, 1 215-1 300 MHz, and 1 559-1 610 MHz.
 All three of these frequency bands (referred to as the “1-GHz RNSS bands”) are within the study range of Resolution 253 (WRC-23).

 Recommendation ITU-R M.1787 provides descriptions of systems and networks in the radionavigation-satellite service (RNSS) and technical characteristics of transmitting space stations operating in the 1-GHz RNSS bands.
 Recommendations ITU-R M.1905, ITU-R M.1902, ITU-R M.1903 and ITU-R M.1904 provide technical and operational characteristics of, and protection criteria for, receiving stations in the RNSS (space-to-Earth and space-to-space) operating in the 1-GHz RNSS bands.
 For the purpose of providing protection criteria for RNSS systems, RNSS receiver types for particular applications were described in the above referenced M-Series Recommendations.
 While the RNSS continues to evolve as new systems come on line and additional applications are developed, Report ITU-R M.2458 provides information on the current and planned RNSS applications for the 1-GHz RNSS bands, including additional RNSS applications not addressed in the M-Series Recommendations noted above.